zwbetz-gh/zwbetz/content/blog/simple-pleasures/index.md

 1. Listening to sad music
 1. Chocolate milk
 1. Having all your friends together
-1. When something is cancelled that you didn’t wanna go to
+1. When something is cancelled that you didn't wanna go to
 1. Looking at old pictures
 1. The feeling of exceeding expectations
 1. When a bottle-fed baby burps